Originally Published on October 6, 2022. Last Updated on August 8, 2023.

 What Are the Perks of a Porch Swing?

-While freestanding designs are available, a classic porch swing is suspended by ropes or chains from ceiling joists or architectural beams.
 Thanks to their gentle swaying motion, swings are prime real estate for enjoying your morning coffee or tea.
 And they’re the perfect place for snuggling at sunset or watching the stars during summer nights.
 So, if you have the budget and a place to put one, a porch swing is a sound investment.

 The material you choose for your patio swing will ultimately determine its durability and longevity.
 If your space is subject to inclement weather or if you have kids and pets, look for resilient and low-maintenance options.
 If your porch is well protected and you don’t mind a refinishing project every year or so, less durable materials could work and may fit your style, space, or budget better.
 Here are some common options: